About Window Rock — In Depth

 Economy & Demographics

 The local economy in Window Rock is heavily influenced by the presence of the Navajo Nation government and its associated agencies and enterprises.
 Major employers in the city include the Navajo Nation Division of Transportation, the Navajo Nation Museum, and various tribal administrative offices.
-Tourism also plays a significant role, with visitors drawn to the area's natural beauty, cultural attractions, and annual events hosted by the Navajo Nation.
+Tourism also matters, with visitors drawn to the area's natural beauty, cultural attractions, and annual events hosted by the Navajo Nation.
+The city is home to a growing number of small businesses, ranging from retail shops to professional services, that cater to both local residents and tourists.

 Elections & Voter Records